 As a UCLan student, your health and wellbeing is very important to the university.
-Alongside our dedicated oncampus medical centre and pharmacy, you have access to trained counsellors and mental health advisors.
+Alongside our dedicated on campus medical centre and pharmacy, you have access to trained counsellors and mental health advisors.
 These teams are here to support you in a confidential manner throughout your time at the university.

-Counselling, Mental Health and Wellbeing Services
+Counselling and Wellbeing Services

-The Counselling, Mental Health and Wellbeing service can help students experiencing a range of difficulties that are affecting their wellbeing.
-If you feel overwhelmed, stressed, experience difficulties with your health, housing, personal life, or studies, please access confidential support and advice as early as possible from the CMHW team.
+The Counselling and Wellbeing service can help students experiencing a range of difficulties that are affecting their wellbeing.
+If you feel overwhelmed, stressed, experience difficulties with your health, housing, personal life, or studies, please access confidential support and advice as early as possible from the team.

-Counselling, Mental Health and Wellbeing Services enquiries: wellbeing@uclan.ac.uk or phone 01772 893020
+Enquiries: wellbeing@uclan.ac.uk or phone 01772 893020